-If any widow has children or grandchildren, let them first learn to practice piety in regard to their own family, and to make some return to their parents; for this is acceptable in the sight of God....
-But if any one does not provide for his own, and especially for those of his household, he has denied the faith, and is worse than an unbeliever....
-If any woman who is a believer has dependent widows, let her assist them, and let not the church be burdened, so that it may assist those who are widows indeed.
-(1 Timothy 5:4, 8,16)
+If any widow has children or grandchildren, they must first learn to practice piety in regard to their own family and to make some return to their parents; for this is acceptable in the sight of God....
+But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever....
+If any woman who is a believer has dependent widows, she must assist them and the church must not be burdened, so that it may assist those who are widows indeed.
+(1 Timothy 5:4, 8, 16)

 The point is inescapable.
 The next line of defense, protection, and support for the single-parent family, particularly if the parent is a woman, is the family of that single parent.
-It is not the church.
+It is not the church, nor is it the government.
 In fact, Paul says specifically not to burden the church with the care of someone who has family to take care of her.
 Why?
 Because children are to "make some return to their parents" (v.
 4).